david-olson/progressive-image-loading/README.md

 Add a div below your image called `pil-height`.

-Run the function `placeholders()` when the document has finished loading.

 ### Use With Background Images

 To use with a background image, add the class `pil-background` to an element that supports background images.
 Works best with `div` and `section`.